 "While many in Canada and Britain believed war could be averted, Brock began to ready the army and militia for what was to come.
 When the War of 1812 broke out, the populace was prepared, and quick victories at Fort Mackinac and Detroit crippled American invasion efforts.
 Brock's actions, particularly his success at Detroit, earned him a knighthood, membership in the Order of the Bath, accolades and the epithet "The Hero of Upper Canada"."

-General Billy Mitchell who, in 1924, prophesied a war between the Japanese Empire and the USA over the two's interests in China and the Pacific.
+- General Billy Mitchell who, in 1924, prophesied a war between the Japanese Empire and the USA over the two's interests in China and the Pacific.
 He also predicted that it would be the Empire who would strike first, much as they had done in the Russo-Japanese war of '04-'05.
 For that matter, his advocacy of air power, and actually demonstrating that ships at sea were vulnerable to enemy aircraft, led to him being court-martialed after pissing off the Navy brass, who were addicted to bigger and better battleships, and refused to acknowledge the rising power of the aircraft carrier.
 Come December 7, 1941...

 - John O'Neil, an FBI agent who basically saw the War On Terror (including the 9/11 attacks) coming roughly a decade ahead of time but was ignored.
 In a fit of tragic irony, he ended up working as security of the World Trade Center and ended up dying in the same attacks he predicted.
 He was last seen running back into the WTC to get more people out.

 - However he designed emergency evacuation plans for such an attack.
 These plans are the reason there are so many survivors.